 GDPR Compliance

-If you would like to know more about the GDPR we have summarised the important bits below and you can find all the specifics on the Information Commissioner's Office website.
+If you would like to know more about the GDPR, we have summarised the key points below.
+You can find the full details on the Information Commissioner's Office (ICO) website.

 GDPR Summary